appnexus/ankh/Formula/README.md

 In order to update to a new release:

-1. go to https://github.com/appnexus/ankh/releases to get the URL for the release tarball
+1. go to https://github.com/appnexus/ankh/releases to get the URL for the **source** tarball

 2. `brew create <release tarball url>` - note the line of the output "For your reference the SHA-256 is: <sha-256>"